officelearn/azure-docs.sv-se/articles/traffic-manager/tutorial-traffic-manager-subnet-routing.md

 ### <a name="sign-in-to-azure"></a>Logga in på Azure

-Logga in på Azure Portal på [https://portal.azure.com](https://portal.azure.com).
+Logga in på Azure-portalen på [https://portal.azure.com](https://portal.azure.com).

 ### <a name="create-websites"></a>Skapa webbplatser